Solving today's problems

 Types

-Lack of types forces everyone to add extra encoding steps to send their data, which is buggy, reduces compatibility, and opens new security holes.
+Lack of types forces everyone to add extra encoding steps to send their data, which is buggy, reduces compatibility, and opens even more security holes.

 Numeric